zxdavb/ramses_rf/README.md

 **ramses_rf** is a client library/CLI utility used to interface with some Honeywell-compatible HVAC & CH/DHW systems that use 868MHz RF, such as **evohome**, **Sundial**, **Hometronic**, **Chronotherm** and many others.

 It does three things:
- a) convert the RF packets into useful JSON
+ - convert the RF packets into useful JSON
- b) builds a picture (schema, config & state) of an evohome-compatible system - either passively (by eavesdropping), or actively (probing)
+ - builds a picture (schema, config & state) of an evohome-compatible system - either passively (by eavesdropping), or actively (probing)
- c) allows you to send commands to evohome, or monitor for state changes
+ - allows you to send commands to evohome, or monitor for state changes

 The simplest way to know if it will work with your system is to identify the box connected to your heat source (boiler or other heat appliance) as one of:
  - **R8810A**: OpenTherm Bridge